-Time taken to fix changes in UI would be lower than in the traditional approach, as all the assets used for automation would be stored in a repository.
-A change made at repository will reflect in all instances that utilize the asset.
+The time taken to fix changes in UI would be lower than in the traditional approach, as all the assets used for automation would be stored in a repository.
+A change made at the repository will reflect in all instances that utilize the asset.

 Following are the steps to implement scriptless test automation

-Same as above, keys should be unique and identify the purpose of value being used
+- Same as above, keys should be unique and identify the purpose of the value being used

-Keywords should be created as in English like language which is easy for everyone to understand.
+- Keywords should be created in the English language which is easy for everyone to understand.

 Advantages of Scriptless Test Automation